Altinn/altinn-studio-docs/content/technology/solutions/cli/commands/_index.md

 ## Batch

-The batch command allows you to interact with an application while providing a batch of data.
+The batch command allows you to interact with an application through providing batches of data.

 ### CreateInstancesA2

+`Batch CreateInstancesA2` instantiates a batch of instances based on the Altinn 2 xml schema.

+Some configurations are required to be in place before running this command.

 ## Storage